Georgios Okkas: Rio Ave

 On 9 July 2024, Okkas joined Portuguese Primeira Liga club Rio Ave on a three-year contract.
+During his time at Rio Ave, Okkas was also profiled by AF Global Football in a feature on Cypriot youth internationals playing abroad.

 Style of play

 Okkas mainly operates as a defensive midfielder.

 Personal life

 Okkas is the son of former Cyprus international footballer Ioannis Okkas.
 Okkas' mother is a Cypriot who was born in Australia.